 As with the previous components, you can easily weight this formula to get a more accurate coverage score for each partner.
 The formula should be weighted based on your channel strategy, industry, and other relevant factors.

-The example diagram prioritizes market size and applies a higher weight to emerging markets.
-However, your market strategy may focus on the maturity of a market or strength of your niche, so adjust the weighting accordingly.
-Note that your company’s determination of a major versus emerging market may be very different from other companies.
+The example diagram prioritizes market size and applies more weight to emerging markets.
+However, your market strategy may focus on the market’s maturity or strength of your niche, so adjust the weighting accordingly.
+Note that your company’s determination of a major versus an emerging market may differ greatly from other companies.

 Crafting an informed market strategy

 The most robust market opportunities have many whitespace customers and a high average revenue per customer.
-Expanding into a growth opportunity market like this can have a significant impact on revenue, and capitalizing on that opportunity requires careful consideration.
+Expanding into a growth opportunity market like this can significantly impact revenue, and capitalizing on that opportunity requires careful consideration.
 There are three typical approaches you may take depending on the market opportunity:

 Ramp-up Coverage: If many accounts yield low average revenue, you will want to ensure that you have enough partners to cover it to increase revenue.

-Know When to Walk Away: Markets with low customer counts and low average revenue equal a market that is not worth focusing.
+Know When to Walk Away: Markets with low customer counts and average revenue equal a market that is not worth focusing on.
 It should be a low investment priority.

 Partners generally work with multiple vendors.
 In some respects, commitment is a measure of a partner’s loyalty to your company.
 It is determined by the percentage of deals that include your company’s offerings.